-Some say blossoms of the bird of paradise plant resemble the heads of tropical birds, but others say they look like brightly colored birds in full flight.
-Regardless, ideal bird of paradise growing conditions both indoors and out remain the same: bright light, well-drained soil and adequate water through the growing season.
+Some say the blossoms of the bird of paradise plant resemble the heads of tropical birds, but others say they look like brightly colored birds in full flight.
+Regardless, ideal bird of paradise growing conditions both indoors and out remain the same: bright light, well-drained soil, and adequate water through the growing season.
 Read on to learn how to take care of birds of paradise in the garden.

 How to Take Care of Birds of Paradise Outside